 5. Keep a Training Journal

 Nothing will keep you on your journey like celebrating all of your progress.
 Don’t worry about what anyone else is doing, every time you go a bit farther without stopping that’s a win!!
-Celebrating those moments, helps build a momentum that keeps you going.
+Celebrating those moments helps build momentum that keeps you going.

 Keep a training journal to track your progress, including distances, paces, and how you feel during and after runs.
 Regularly review your training data to identify trends, strengths, and areas for improvement.